Skip to main content

 • 2 contacts imported

-3. Click Start (or the Schedule Start option if you prefer to start later).
+3. Click Start (or Schedule Start if you prefer to start later).

 Once started: